ThibauldC/iceberg-maintenance-examples/README.md

   .execute
 ```

-If you look in your metadata file only metadata about the last snapshot should be available.
-Ideally you would want to
+This code expires snapshots older than the current time, retaining only the last snapshot.
-keep more than 1 snapshot and snapshots older than the current time, but this is used to demonstrate the expiration and
+Ideally, you would want to keep more than one snapshot and snapshots older than the current time.
-the fact that only the rewritten files are kept.
-You can see that the data files related to the expired snapshots have been deleted:
+However, this setup is used here to demonstrate the expiration and the fact that only the rewritten files are retained.
+You can observe that the data files related to the expired snapshots have been deleted:

 ![Expired snapshots](images/expired_snapshots.png)

-This action explicitly expires snapshots, but metadata files are still kept for history.
-You can also automatically clean
+While this action explicitly expires snapshots, the metadata files are still retained for historical purposes.
-metadata files by setting the following table properties:
+You can also automatically clean metadata files by setting the following table properties:

 - `write.metadata.delete-after-commit.enabled` to `true`
-- `write.metadata.previous-versions-max` to the number of metadata files you want to keep
+- `write.metadata.previous-versions-max` to the number of metadata files you want to keep (default 100)

-The data files associated with these deleted metadata files can be removed by the maintenance action that cleans up
-orphaned data files (see below).

-TODO: check manually the following:
-Note that this will only delete metadata files that are tracked in the metadata log and will not delete orphaned metadata files.
-Example: With write.metadata.delete-after-commit.enabled=false and write.metadata.previous-versions-max=10, one will have
-10 tracked metadata files and 90 orphaned metadata files after 100 commits.
-Configuring write.metadata.delete-after-commit.enabled=true
-and write.metadata.previous-versions-max=20 will not automatically delete metadata files.
-Tracked metadata files would be deleted again when reaching write.metadata.previous-versions-max=20.

 ### Deleting orphan files
 #### Potential problem
-Sometimes Spark can create partially written files, or files not associated with any snapshots.
-These files do not have a
+Sometimes, Spark can create partially written files or files not associated with any snapshots.
-reference in the table metadata and are therefore not being picked up through other cleanup actions.
+These files do not have a reference in the table metadata and are therefore not picked up by other cleanup actions.

 #### Benefit
-Running this procedure regularly prevents unused files from accumulating on your storage, thus keeping your folders
+Regularly running this procedure prevents unused files from accumulating on your storage,
-clean and preventing additional storage costs.
+keeping your folders clean and avoiding additional storage costs.

 #### Code
-For demonstrating this procedure we will create an orphan file ourselves (since it will not be referenced by any of the
+To demonstrate the procedure of deleting orphan files, we will create an orphan file ourselves
+(since it will not be referenced by any of the metadata files):
-metadata files):

 ```
 TS=$(date -j -v-7d +"%Y-%m-%dT%H:%M:%S")
 touch -d $TS src/main/resources/warehouse/nyc/taxis/data/partial-file
 ```
-**!** This date command is for OS X, but will be different on other systems.
+**!** This date command is for macOS and may be different on other systems.

-You can see the file has been added:
+You can observe that the file has been added:

 ![Partial file](images/with_partial.png)

-We will then remove all orphan files which are older than 7 days (default = 3 days).
+Next, we will remove all orphan files that are older than 7 days (default is 3 days) using the following Scala code:

 ```scala
 SparkActions.get(spark)
   .deleteOrphanFiles(table)